apache/eventmesh/README.md

 ![architecture2](./docs/images/eventmesh.png)

 Key components(open source soon):
-* eventmesh-eventbroker:an middleware to transmit events between event producers and consumers, support cloud native apps and microservices
+* eventmesh-eventbroker : an middleware to transmit events between event producers and consumers, support cloud native apps and microservices
-* eventmesh-sdk:support for popular open standard protocols and APIs, including REST/HTTP, AMQP, MQTT, Websocket and JMS, gRPC etc.
+* eventmesh-sdk : support for popular open standard protocols and APIs, including REST/HTTP, AMQP, MQTT, Websocket and JMS, gRPC etc.
-* eventmesh-router:automatically routes events between applications and services connected to seperate event brokers
+* eventmesh-router : automatically routes events between applications and services connected to seperate event brokers
-* eventmesh-governance:governace layer for event producers and consumers
+* eventmesh-governance : governace layer for event producers and consumers
-* eventmesh-acl:security at various level of authentication, authorization and topic/channel access control
+* eventmesh-acl : security at various level of authentication, authorization and topic/channel access control
-* eventmesh-store:the store layer of Event-Mesh which implemented with DeFiBus(based on RocketMQ in financial scenario) or RocketMQ by default.
-We wish the store layeris a general solution and can use any store implement such as kafka, redis etc.
+* eventmesh-store : the store layer of Event-Mesh which implemented with DeFiBus(based on RocketMQ in financial scenario) or RocketMQ by default.
+We wish the store layeris a general solution and can use any store implement such as kafka, redis ,blockchain etc.

 ## Quick Start
 Coming soon...